 - Choosing the wrong clinic resulted in spending a lot of money with no results.

-- By choosing the right platform, you can save money and achieve beautiful results with confidence.
+- By selecting the right platform, you can save money and achieve beautiful results with confidence.

 There is nothing wrong with cosmetic surgery itself; the problems lie in “information asymmetry” and “wrong choices.”